 Pastel painting is done with buttery, soft pastel sticks of pure pigment, rather than a brush.
 Applying pastels directly to the surface of the painting helps me convey the intensity of the experiences I want to share in my paintings.
 Placing multiple layers of color over each other takes advantage of the pastel medium’s ability to refract light.
 This lets me create rich dark and light areas without using flat black, white or brown that might dull the painting.
 Instead, I play contrasting colors against each other to create vibrant energy in my expressive colorscapes.

 Inspired by New England scenery or my travels in Europe and Latin America, I take photographs to soak up a sense of the place.
 These reference photos help me remember what was exciting about the scene when I’m back in the studio, painting with bold storkes of vivid, expressionistic color.
 Works in progress sit on a ledge so I can analyze their progress.
-Framed paintings are displayed on the wall or protected inside the slots of the storage cabinet I designed.

 To Learn More …